Rainwater runoff control measures

 penetration trench

-In addition to rainwater infiltration, you can obtain further infiltration effects by installing infiltration trenches.
+In addition to rainwater infiltration basins, you can obtain even more infiltration effects by installing infiltration trenches.

-Although it cannot be seen in daily life, it can be installed on the premises as shown in the photo below.
-Rainwater seeps through the perforated pipe and gravel at the bottom.
+Although it cannot be seen visually on a daily basis, it can be installed on the premises as shown in the photo below.
+Rainwater infiltrates through perforated pipes and gravel at the bottom.

 Rainwater storage facility